• Skip to main content

 lemon olive oil ricotta cake ingredients.

 • Extra Virgin Olive Oil.
 Olive oil keeps the cake moist and adds a subtle, fruity flavor.
-Use an olive oil that tastes good to you.
+For the best flavor, use an olive oil that you like the taste of.

 • Whole Milk Ricotta.
-For best texture, use high-quality ricotta (BelGioioso works well).
+For best texture, use high-quality full fat ricotta cheese (BelGioioso works well).
 Strain it in cheesecloth or paper towels 20-30 minutes before baking.

 • Fresh Lemons.
-Lemon juice and zest add bright, fresh flavor.
-You'll need at least 2 lemons to get enough juice and zest.
+You'll need at least 2 large lemons to get enough juice and zest.
+Avoid bottled lemon juice, which lacks the bright, zesty flavor and aroma of fresh lemons.

 🍊Variations